 Voluntary Permit Actions As described in Section 5, CWA 401 Certifications and WDRs for discharges of waste and/or fill to waters of the US and/or State are already required to conduct mitigation activities to ensure that impacts to Beneficial Uses associated with a project are restored to, at a minimum, pre-project condition.
-The incorporation of Biological Objectives will not result in any change in this requirement.
+The incorporation of the Stream Biological Objective will not result in any change in this requirement.
 CWA 401 Certifications already require biological monitoring, including bioassessment, to ensure that impacted Beneficial Uses are mitigated by restoring those impacted Beneficial Uses to pre-project condition or better.
-The inclusion of Biological Objectives and bioassessment monitoring may be used by permit applicants to guide their project development, including for the selection of waterbody avoidance, impact minimization, and mitigation activities.
-The proposal of mitigation sites and activities is not prescribed by the San Diego Water Board, and Biological Objectives may be used by project applicants to guide the selection of mitigation sites and measures, as well as documentation of success.
+The inclusion of the Stream Biological Objective and bioassessment monitoring may be used by permit applicants to guide their project development, including for the selection of waterbody avoidance, impact minimization, and mitigation activities.
+The proposal of mitigation sites and activities is not prescribed by the San Diego Water Board, and the Stream Biological Objective may be used by project applicants to guide the selection of mitigation sites and measures, as well as documentation of success.
 This may include in-stream habitat restoration.
 In addition, entities may voluntarily choose to establish off-site areas, such as mitigation banks, to compensate for their own or others proposed activities.
 Mitigation banks may restore in-stream habitat for the purposes of providing mitigation credit for off-site impacts to beneficial uses.
-Biological Objectives may be used to guide bank selection and success, but such activities are not specifically required as a method of compliance with Biological Objectives.
+The Stream Biological Objective may be used to guide bank selection and success, but such activities are not specifically required as a method of compliance with the Stream Biological Objective.

-Biological Objectives may also be used on a voluntary basis in Phase I municipal stormwater permitting should a permittee choose to proceed with the alternative compliance pathway for receiving water limitations under the permit.
+The Stream Biological Objective may also be used on a voluntary basis in Phase I municipal stormwater permitting should a permittee choose to proceed with the alternative compliance pathway for receiving water limitations under the permit.
 The alternative compliance pathway is not a mandatory requirement, but an option that allows permittee(s) to propose how they will set goals, implement programs, and measure compliance to meet receiving water limits.
 Alternative compliance may include voluntary in-stream habitat restoration should such actions be deemed suitable and feasible by the permittee(s) on a site-specific basis.

-Environmental Effects of Biological Objectives
+Environmental Effects of the Stream Biological Objective

 Introduction